Hipólito Yrigoyen: Armed rebellion

 After a crisis in the ministry that led to the resignation of several ministers, on 3 July 1893, Luis Sáenz Peña called on Aristóbulo del Valle, who had been retired from politics since the fracture of the Civic Union, to reorganize it.
 Del Valle first attempted to invite the UCR Committee to participate in the new ministry, to no avail.
 He then attempted to call on a number of radical figures to join some of the ministries, but they all forcefully rejected the offer.
-He came up with a plan to disarm the paramilitary forces that existed in several provinces that some governors were using to retain their power in their provinces.
+He came up with a plan to disarm the paramilitary forces that existed in several provinces that some governors were using to retain their power.
 He also asked Congress to use federal intervention to replace the governors of Buenos Aires, Santa Fe, and San Luis, which were the provinces mostly controlled by the oligarchy.
 Given his proximity to the government, del Valle could have staged a coup d'état, as Alem had asked him to, but his legal convictions stopped him from taking action even when it would mean the failure of the revolution.